Chopinsky/byte_buffer/syncpool/README.md

 [cratesio-image]: https://img.shields.io/crates/v/syncpool.svg
 [docsrs-image]: https://docs.rs/syncpool/badge.svg
 [docsrs]: https://docs.rs/syncpool

+A simple and thread-safe objects pool to reuse heavy objects placed in the heap.

 ## What this crate is for
 Inspired by Go's `sync.Pool` module, this crate provides a multithreading-friendly